wsaihopfsg/vos-scripting-how-to/intro/Advanced/csharp/csharp.rst

 #.
 How to run a VOS server at the background
 #.
 How to integrate VOS solution in C#

-   * Specifically, :ref:`this solution <refcir>` using reference shape to compute dimensions.
+   * Specifically, :ref:`this solution <refcir>` using reference shape to compute rectangular dimensions.

 `Folder Contents <https://github.com/wsaihopfsg/vos-scripting-how-to/tree/master/code/Advanced/csharp>`__
 ---------------------------------------------------------------------------------------------------------